 Common Uses For Titanium

-Besides its sturdy, light-weight solid form, its corrosion residue, titanium oxide, is also used in a variety of ways.
+Titanium oxide is also used in a variety of ways.
 Its bright white pigmentation is commonly used as the base for white paint, white colored pencils and white crayons.

-The white titanium oxide is also used in make-up such as foundation, blush, lip gloss and body glitter.
+The white titanium oxide is also used in make-up such as foundation, blush, lip gloss, and body glitter.
 It lightens the color of toner and its slight sparkle enhances the shine of body powders and lip gloss.